AleksandrHovhannisyan/aleksandrhovhannisyan.com/README.md

 Welcome to my site! 👋

 What originally began as a single-page portfolio built with HTML5, CSS, and JavaScript was eventually moved to Jekyll for blogging purposes and maintainability.
 While building things with vanilla HTML and CSS was a great learning experience and a fun way to get my hands dirty, it was definitely not going to be maintainable in the long run.
+(Note that this repo is still active.)

+## Building and Running the Site Locally

+Once you've cloned the repo:

+1. Run `bundle install`.

+2. Run `bundle exec jekyll serve --livereload`.

+You'll see the site on `localhost:4000`.

 ## Design Considerations 🎨